Recall that the polyhedron triacontahedron is a geometric solid of thirty rhombuses. Each rhombus has a golden ratio.

 Print the shape net on five A4 sheets.

-For work, we immediately chose design double-sided paper in red.
+For work, we immediately chose to design double-sided paper in red.

 For convenience, it is recommended to draw the fold lines with a ballpoint pen.
 This will speed up the bending process of the petals.

-To draw fold lines, you will need a pen, a ruler, and a few sheets of plain paper to create a soft-surface lining.
+To draw fold lines, you will need a pen, a ruler, and a few plain paper sheets to create a soft-surface lining.

 The ball on the tip of the ballpoint pen, drawing a line, creates pressure on the paper and pushes it slightly.

 But, if you wish, you can refuse this stage of work and go straight to the next one.

 Each detail should be cut along the contour using ordinary scissors.
 Then we bend all the flaps inward and make folds between future faces.